Toutouwai/BreadcrumbDropdowns/README.md

 * In the dropdown menus the current page and the current page's parents are highlighted in a crimson colour to make it easier to quickly locate them in case you want to edit the next or previous sibling page.
 * If the option to include uneditable pages is selected then those pages are indicated by a reduced text opacity and the "not-allowed" cursor is shown on hover.
 * There is a limit of 25 sibling pages per dropdown for performance reasons and to avoid the dropdown becoming unwieldy.
+* If the current user is allowed to add new pages under the parent page an "Add New" link is shown at the bottom of the breadcrumb dropdown.

 ## Incompatibilities